tarof429/stuckathome/rhcsa/README.md

 ## Pre-requisites

-A VM running Rocky 9 was used as the training environment.
+A VM running Rocky 9 can be used as the training environment.

 ## Users

 Use `chage` to change the password expirary per user.
 Although technically `passwd` can do all of the same things, it's preferable to just use `chage`.
 If you need to expire a user's password, run `chage -E 1 <user>`.
 By default, it is set to -1 so it will never expire.

-Defaults password policies are stored in /etc/login.defs.
+Defaults password policies are stored in `/etc/login.defs`.
 For example, there are a few login-related variables related to passwords here.
-If the exam asks you to set default values for new users like password expirary and the first UUID, set it in /etc/login.defs.
+If the exam asks you to set default values for new users like password expirary and the first UUID, set it in `/etc/login.defs`.

-Minimum password lengths are managed in /etc/security/pwquality.conf NOT /etc/login.defs.
+Minimum password lengths are managed in `/etc/security/pwquality.conf` NOT /etc/login.defs.

-If you need to require at least one digit, set dcredit to -1 in /etc/security/pwquality.conf.
+If you need to require at least one digit, set dcredit to -1 in `/etc/security/pwquality.conf`.

 ## History